osandov/drgn/docs/api_reference.rst

         :rtype: Symbol
         :raises LookupError: if no symbol contains the given address

+    .. method:: stack_trace(thread)

+        Get the stack trace for a given thread in the program.
+Currently, this is only implemented for the Linux kernel.

+        Note that this currently doesn't verify that the thread is inactive.
+If the thread is running, the returned stack trace will not be accurate.

+        :param Object thread: The ``struct task_struct *`` object of the thread.
+See :func:`drgn.helpers.linux.pid.find_task()`.
+        :rtype: StackTrace

     .. method:: type(name, filename=None)

         Get the type with the given name.